starboard-ventures/starboard-verify/README.md

   },
 };
 ```
+## Usage
-## Compile
+### Compile

-You need to complie you smart contracts first.
+Before you verify a contract, you need to compile it first:
 ```bash
 npx hardhat compile
 ```

-## Cli
+### Cli

 This plugin adds the `starboard-verify` task to Hardhat :
 ```bash
 npx hardhat starboard-verify <CONTRACT_NAME> <CONTRACT_ADDRESS>
 ```
-Also you can generate the metadata.json of a contract, it will be saved with a name of <CONTRACT_NAME>_Metadata.json in your root dir:
+Additionally, you can generate a metadata.json file for a contract.
+This will save the metadata in a file named <CONTRACT_NAME>_Metadata.json in your root directory:
 ```bash
 npx hardhat starboard-verify <CONTRACT_NAME> metadata
 ```

-## Script
+### Script
-You can create your own script with this plugin, before executing, make sure that compile has been executed and that resource of artifacts are available.:
+You can also write a script to use this plugin.
+Make sure to compile your contracts and have the artifacts available before running the script:

-* Mainnet:
+Mainnet:
 ```js
 const { StarboardVerify, generateMetadata } = require('@starboardventures/hardhat-verify/dist/src/utils')